ChemCryst/crystals/newdocs/interface/menus.rst

 :ref:`partial shift factors. <Partial Shift Factors>`
 |br|\
 The default values are set in the pop-up, and applied to all atomic parameters.
-You might want to reduce the *esd* of the adp cross-terms if one of the U[ij] is unstable.
+You might want to reduce the *esd* of the adp cross-terms if one of the U[ij] is unstable because two of the U[ii] are almost identical.
 |br|\
-You can also apply a restraint to just one or more parameters.
 ::

       EXAMPLE: